Murwillumbah

 Clarrie Hall Dam - Credit: Jewels Lynch, Tweed Tourism Group Australia

 Cycle or hike the new Northern Rivers Rail Trail, which follows the region's former rail corridor through working farms, quaint country towns, lush rainforest and historic train tunnels, passing art galleries, museums and cafes along the way.
-The 132km track will connect Murwillumbah, Byron Bay, Lismore and Casino, but can be tackled at your own pace – from a leisurely morning walk to a day hike or overnight adventure.
+The track currently connects Murwillumbah to Crabbes Creek (24km each way) and Lismore to Casino (29.7km each way).
+Hire an e-bike with Better by Bike or ride your own a get a lift to the trail with their shuttle service.
+Don't miss their magical evening glowworm e-bike tour.

 Couple on bikes crossing bridge with old railway in background, South Murwillumbah